ukd1/windmill/README.md

 get enroll secret from environment vars.
 Makes it easy to deploy the code without having to stick a file into the repo.

-Choose your config parameter.
-I might want to use a different configuration for different kinds of servers.
-It would be cool to have a parameter that the osquery nodes can set and have the server choose the right config for them.

 ## Helpful links